kai-z99/fire-tetris/README.md

   cd ..

 - Install raylib using vcpkg.
-While in the directory containing the vcpkg executable:
+Ensure you are in the directory where the vcpkg executable is located (this should be the vcpkg directory you cloned from GitHub).
+Run the following commands:

   ./vcpkg install raylib